VladislavEkimtcov/TeamFortress2Python/README.md

 Vladislav Ekimtcov

 # Monte Carlo Simulation Scenario & Purpose:
 This Python program simulates a match in Team Fortress 2, a popular video game developed by Valve Corporation.
-There is no objective besides eliminating the enemy team.
+There is no objective in this simulation besides eliminating the enemy team.

 The primary goal of the simulation is to answer questions I had about Team Fortress 2 for the last nine years.